 Join ND Energy for a book review and discussion on The Future of Buildings, Transportation and Power by Roger Duncan and Michael Webber.
+This will be the first of two discussion sessions covering pages 1-98.
 Contact Koby Keck for the Zoom link to join.
 All are welcome!

 Most people have fantasized about stepping into the future, if only for a moment.
 Will there be flying cars?
 Will buildings be sleek, "smart," and clean, or will they be just one more dysfunctional component of a decaying infrastructure?
 Will there be robots everywhere?
 Will we have clean energy and clear skies or polluted air and water?